ambengers/laravel-query-filter/README.md

 ```

 ## Loadable Relationships
-This feature allows you to load relationships of models from the query string.
+This packages allows you to load relationships of models using the query string.
 First you will need to use the `make:query-loader` command to create your loader class.

 ```php